lsamaroo/editrowform/README.md

 	<li>A datepicker example</li>
 	<li>A select dropdown example by overriding renderInput</li>
 	<li>Saving with a ajax call</li>
+	<li>Hiding the save and cancel button and saving last row when clicking on other rows.</li>
 </ul>

 Below are a couple of screen shots.